sashadt/docs/docs/troubleshooting.md

 # Installation

-There are multiple installations available e.g. Sandbox Edition, Community Edition, Enterprise Edition, dtIngest.
+There are multiple installations available e.g. Sandbox Edition, Enterprise Edition, dtIngest.
 Supported operating systems are which support Hadoop platform (tested on CentOS 6.x and Ubuntu 12.04).

 ### Minimum hardware requirements, what happens if certain minimum configuration requirement has not been met?